usrini1215/plotly-challenge/README.md

         *  `otu_labels` for the text values.

 3. A gauge Chart from <https://plot.ly/javascript/gauge-charts/> to plot the weekly washing frequency of the individual.
-(I attempted this just to show the basic washing frequence, need to update to show the X and Y values)
+(I attempted this just to show the basic washing frequency, and need to further update to show the X and Y values)

 4. An individual's demographic information is also displayed based on the choice.